YouTube Without the Algorithm

 The Workflow

-- Find videos you want, grab the URLs.
+- Find videos you want, copy the URLs.

 - Send them to a dedicated email address.